General Resort Information

-As of January 16, 2013, all Disney World spas, salons and fitness centers will be owned and operated by Disney.
+All Disney World spas, salons and fitness centers are owned and operated by Disney.

 The Fitness Center has a full line of Cybex equipment, including a Smith machine.
 The cardiovascular area has Life Fitness Treadmills, Stairmasters and Bicycles (regular and recumbent).